Provincial Council Standing Committees

 Human Rights and Equity Committee

-Long Term Disability Supervisory Committee
+Long-Term Disability Supervisory Committee

-To act as Trustees in the supervision of the LTD Plan, as determined by the LTD Plan Text and the SGEU Constitution.
+The Long-Term Disability (LTD) Supervisory Committee acts as Trustees in the supervision of the LTD Plan, as determined by the LTD Plan Text and the SGEU Constitution.

 Membership, Constitution and Legislation Committee

-Ocupational Health and Safety Committee
+Occupational Health and Safety Committee

-Provincial Grievance Committee
+Provincial Grievance Appeals Committee